-‘Teen Mom OG’: Amber Portwood Accused Of Physically Assaulting Fiance Matt Baier (Photos)
+‘Teen Mom OG’: Amber Portwood Accused Of Physically Assaulting Fiance Matt Baier [Photos]

 “It’s not an isolated incident and it started in 2015.
 From what we can confirm it seems to be one-sided and there’s no evidence to support him hitting her, only her hitting him.”

-Meanwhile, Amber Portwood and Matt Baier have stayed quiet about the allegedly abuse and cheating rumors.
+Meanwhile, Amber Portwood and Matt Baier have stayed quiet about the alleged abuse and cheating rumors.
 Although Matt did have one thing to say to the “haters” spreading the rumors online.

 “A little wisdom to the Twitterverse: Rumors are created by haters, spread by fools, and accepted by idiots,” he wrote.
 “Don’t be either.”